Gustav Weindorfer: Death and remembrance

 In April 1931 he bought a motor cycle to make travel out of the valley easier.
 On 5 May 1932, while trying to start the cycle, his heart gave out.
 He was found dead the next day, near the present Ronny Creek car park.
 Weindorfer had died within sight of his beloved mountain.
 Following his wishes, he was buried in the valley, the ceremony being conducted on 10 May 1932.

 In November 1932, Gustav's sister sent a bunch of everlasting flowers and four candles, asking that they be placed on his grave on New Year's Day, as was the custom in Carinthia.
 This simple ceremony was continued until the outbreak of World War II and subsequently revived in 1954.
 The current format of a memorial service on New Year's Day, along with the placing of flowers and lighting of candles, was instituted by the North West Walking Club in the early 1970s and organised by the Weindorfer Memorial Service Committee.
 It became necessary to use local flowers, but candles are still sent from Austria.

-The final service organised by the Weindorfer Memorial Service Committee was held on New Year's Day 2017.